Pocketnow Daily: Google Pixel 6 is NO Mid-Ranger, MAJOR Mac mini Revamp & more! (video)

 You May Also Like

-Today’s best deals come from Amazon, Samsung, and eBay, where you will find the Galaxy Pro, Samsung Galaxy Chromebook 2, and more on sale
+Today’s best deals come from Amazon, B&H, and Woot, where you will find several Samsung Chromebooks, Galaxy phones, and more on sale

 - Samuel Martinez